 Information Security and Integrity

-You have the right to access, erase, correct, update or complete your personal data, or to request no further contact from Spencer Stuart.
-Additionally, you have the right to request the transfer of your personal data to a third party, to object to the processing of your personal information, to ask us to restrict our processing of your personal information, or to withdraw your consent at any time.
-If you wish to exercise any of these rights you may contact email@example.com.
+You have the right to access, erase, correct, update, or complete your personal data, or to request no further contact from Spencer Stuart.
+Additionally, to the extent permittable under applicable laws, you have the right to request the transfer of your personal data to a third party, to object to our use of your personal information, or to object to certain types of processing of your personal information.
+You can also withdraw your consent at any time; however, such withdrawal will not affect any processing performed prior to your withdrawal, nor will it affect processing on the basis of other lawful grounds.
+Should you request that we delete your personal information, please note that we may keep a minimal amount of data for record keeping purposes (for example, to record your wish for your data to be deleted).
+If you wish to exercise any of these rights, you may contact firstname.lastname@example.org.
+Additionally, you may bring a complaint to the relevant data protection authority about our processing of your personal information

 If you are a California resident, you have certain rights under the California Consumer Privacy Act of 2018 (“CCPA”).
 Specifically, you may request the categories of personal data we have collected, the sources of such personal information, and the specific pieces of personal data we have collected about you.
 If applicable, you may also request the business or commercial purpose we have for collecting your personal data, the categories (outlined above) of your personal data we have shared or disclosed, and the categories of third parties to whom we have shared or disclosed such personal data.
 You also have the right to request the deletion of your personal data.
-To exercise any of your rights, you may contact the email address above (firstname.lastname@example.org), or you may you may call us at 1 (844) 390-CCPA (1-844-390-2272).
+To exercise any of your rights, you may contact the email address above (email@example.com), or you may call us at 1 (844) 390-CCPA (1-844-390-2272).
 We will not discriminate against you for exercising any of your rights pertaining to your personal data.

 Changes to this Policy